Jennifer L. Ross

-Jennifer L. Ross is an American physicist who is Professor and Chair of the Department of Physics at Syracuse University.
-Her research considers active biological condensed matter physics.
-She was elected fellow of the American Physical Society in 2018 and American Association for the Advancement of Science in 2022.
+Jennifer L. Ross is an American physicist who is a Professor in the Department of Physics at Syracuse University.
+She investigates active biological condensed matter physics.
+She was elected fellow of the American Physical Society in 2018 and to the American Association for the Advancement of Science in 2022.

 Early life and education

 Ross became interested in science as a young person and spent her childhood playing with a chemistry set.
 She became interested in physics during her high school years, and eventually studied physics and mathematics at the all-women Wellesley College.
 She moved to the University of California, Santa Barbara for her graduate studies, where she studied microtubules and taxol.
 Ross was awarded an National Institutes of Health postdoctoral fellowship at the University of Pennsylvania.

 Research and career

 In 2007, Ross joined the faculty at the University of Massachusetts Amherst.
 She is interested in the physical laws the determine the organization of proteins and organelles inside cells.
 To study the mechanisms that underpin biological processes, she developed single-molecule imaging to investigate microtubule motor proteins.
 These proteins are responsible for the movement of materials and organelles through bodily cells.
 In nerve cells, materials have to be transported over long distances, and defective transport is associated with neuromuscular disease.
 Ross images these proteins using a super-resolution microscope and fluorescent tagging.
 She also created an interdisciplinary optics course to train biologists, engineers and chemists in how design, build and use optical microscopes.
 Together with Margaret Gardel, Ross was awarded a National Science Foundation INSPIRE award to create phase diagrams of biological processes.

-Ross investigated the processes that underpin cell division, in particular, the assembly of microtubules into mitotic spindles.
+Ross investigates the processes that underpin cell division, in particular, the assembly of microtubules into mitotic spindles.
 The spindles serve to separate chromosomes and make sure all cells contain the same genetic information.
 Ross was the first to demonstrate that the shapes of the spindles can be described by the same physics that are used to describe liquid crystalline materials.

-She was named the Chair of the Department of Physics at Syracuse University in 2020.
+Ross has also served in leadership roles.
+She served as Chair of the Department of Physics at Syracuse University beginning in 2020, as Associate Dean for Creativity, Scholarship, and Research for the College of Art and Sciences, and then as Interim Dean of the School of Engineering and Computer Science, both beginning in 2025.